 Increasing Demands For IaaS And PaaS

 Infrastructure as a service (which supports online shopping and video streaming) has also enjoyed greater demand during the health crisis, as has Platform as a Service (for the academic, pharmaceutical and healthcare sectors).
 They are a perfect fit for businesses during uncertain times, and they ensure business continuity during confinement.
 These tools can help businesses continue to serve their clients and show commitment, even as deals and contracts are canceled or postponed.
 The way companies treat their companies today is likely to have a big impact on customer loyalty.
 Cloud computing is key for everything from document sharing to service provision, and it can ensure that clients do not suffer from new business procedures imposed by the global emergency.
+Furthermore, cloud solutions allow you to have real-time access to your data.
+The main advantages of cloud computing are flexibility, scalability and security.
+You can be sure that using cloud computing you can reduce the costs of managing your IT system.

 COVID-19 has revolutionized work processes across the globe, which has led to a greater reliance on cloud computing services.
 While some industries (e.g. hospitality) are reducing their reliance on the cloud, many (including gaming, online media and streaming) are reliant on this technology.
 Saas, Iaas and PaaS services are just a few that are ensuring that despite the major societal shift, for many companies, it is ‘business as usual’.